Matthew Brady: Capture

-On Sunday morning Batman delivered Brady to the Launceston gaol.
-News quickly spread that Brady was caught, and the townsfolk turned out to see the captured felon pass by on horseback.
+In the morning of 2 April, Batman delivered Brady to the Launceston gaol.
+News quickly spread that Brady was caught and the townsfolk turned out to see the captured felon pass by on horseback.

 Sentencing

-On Thursday 27 April 1826, Brady and Patrick Bryant pleaded guilty to the murder with malice of Thomas Kenton.
+On 27 April 1826, Brady and Patrick Bryant pleaded guilty to the murder with malice of Thomas Kenton.
 The same two also pleaded guilty of stealing four horses from Mr. Lawrence.

-Brady was duly sentenced to death.
+Brady made a guilty plea to the additional charge of setting fire to a dwelling, and not guilty to the charge of robbing from the person.
+It was this last crime for which Brady was sentenced to death.

 Death

 Brady was hanged on 4 May 1826, at the old Hobart gaol.
-Four other bushrangers were hanged with him: Patrick Bryant, John Perry, John Thompson and Thomas Jeffrey the cannibal.
-Brady complained bitterly at being hanged alongside Jeffrey, who was, as Brady pointed out, an informer as well as a cannibal and mass murderer.
-There were multiple unsuccessful petitions to halt his execution, and his cell was filled with wine, fruit, cakes, confectionary and flowers from the ladies of Hobart Town.
+Four other bushrangers were hanged with him: Patrick Bryant, John Perry, John Thompson, and Thomas Jeffrey.
+Brady complained bitterly at being hanged alongside Jeffrey, who, as Brady pointed out, was an informer as well as a cannibal and mass murderer.
+There were multiple unsuccessful petitions to halt his execution, and his cell was filled with wine, fruit, cakes, confectionary, and flowers from the ladies of Hobart Town.

 The Herald wrote of his death:

 Legacy

-One of his hideouts is now known as Brady's Lookout, and is a popular picnic area with views over the Tamar River.
+One of his hideouts is now known as Brady's Lookout and is a popular picnic area with views over the Tamar River.

 There is also another of his hide outs at Notley Hills Gorge, with a lovely bush walk, and an information board about Brady.

+His life was dramatised on radio in "The Capture of Sorrell Gaol", an episode of Thereby Hangs a Tale in 1950.

+In 1955, he was the subject of a radio feature Matt Brady, Fabulous Bushranger: The Adventures of a Gay Man.